wyf1995/AIMAFE/README.md

 1. Run download_abide.py to download the raw data.

 2. Run prepare_data.py to  and compute the correlation.
 Then you can get the hdf5 files.
 But we prepare the hdf5 files in advance.
-The dataset(hdf5) is put on the "release", you need to put the three dataset in "data" folder.
+The dataset(hdf5) is put on the "release"(https://github.com/wyf1995/AIMAFE/releases), you need to put the three dataset in "data" folder.

 3. Using stacked denoising autoencoder (SDA) to pretrain for each feature set based on single brain atlas